-But that’s not who we are.
+That’s not who we are.
 We are people.
 We have emotions.
 We get hurt.
 We feel jealous.
 We cry.
 We laugh.
 We try.
 And sometimes fail.
+And that is okay!

 We cannot love without being vulnerable.
-Without opening up our hearts to people.
-Without letting people we love, let into our lives.
+Without opening our hearts to people.
+Without letting people we love, into our lives.
 Without letting them see our dark side.
 Without seeing their dark sides.

 Being vulnerable doesn’t mean that you are weak.
 It just means that you are honest.
 That you are genuine.
 That you are human.
 That you care.

 In fact, being vulnerable means that you are strong.